oracle/node-oracledb/doc/src/user_guide/json_data_type.rst

 Using Oracle Client Libraries 19 or Earlier
 -------------------------------------------

-If node-oracledb uses Oracle Client Libraries 19 (or earlier), querying an Oracle Database 21 (or later), then JSON column returns a :ref:`Lob Class <lobclass>` BLOB.
+If node-oracledb Thick mode uses Oracle Client Libraries 19 (or earlier), querying an Oracle Database 21 (or later), then JSON column returns a :ref:`Lob Class <lobclass>` BLOB.
 You can stream the Lob or use :meth:`lob.getData()`: